 Know when to seek medical care

-Sometimes, the flu can lead to complications, especially in older adults or those with chronic conditions like asthma.
+Sometimes, the flu can lead to complications, especially in older adults or those with chronic medical conditions like asthma.
 Dr. Assar advises seeking medical attention if you experience any of the following symptoms:

 - Shortness of breath or chest pain